 We may choose not to reimburse you for remaining grant funds, and you may not receive grant funds for the next fiscal year.
-We will not make payments on grants with past due progress or final reports unless we give you a written extension.
+We will not make payments on grants with past due progress or final reports.

 When will I know the status of my progress report or final report?